tbensky/Prolog-CLP/README.md

 [4,1,2,3]
 ```

-is displayed, and this appears to be the only solution.
+This appears to be the only solution.

 ### With CLP